Skydance Animation: History

 In March 2017, Skydance Media formed an animation division and a multi-year partnership with Madrid, Spain-based animation studio Ilion Animation Studios.
 In July, it announced its first two films, Split, for a release in 2019, and Luck.
 Both films would be distributed by Paramount Pictures as part of their deal with Skydance Media.
 On October 10, 2017, Bill Damaschke was hired to head the division as president of animation and family entertainment, and Luck was given a release date of March 19, 2021.
 In April 2018, Paramount Animation entered into a partnership with Skydance Animation to produce Luck.

-Skydance Animation signed on directors Alessandro Carloni (Kung Fu Panda 3) to direct Luck, Vicky Jenson (Shrek and Shark Tale) to direct Spellbound, and Nathan Greno (Tangled) to write and direct Swapped (formerly known as Powerless and Pookoo).
+Skydance Animation signed on directors Alessandro Carloni (Kung Fu Panda 3) to direct Luck, Vicky Jenson (Shrek and Shark Tale) to direct Spellbound, and Nathan Greno (Tangled) to write and direct Swapped (formerly known as Pookoo).
 In January 2019, Skydance Animation hired former Pixar and Walt Disney Animation Studios CCO John Lasseter as head of Animation, supplanting Damaschke.
 While some outlets reported feelings of disapproval of this decision owing to prior allegations of sexual misconduct against Lasseter, many others, particularly those at the studio, "[...] had strong feelings and felt like it was the right thing to do [...] and were excited to get to work with him" and it was "[...] definitely not a black-and-white situation" according to Damaschke.
-Soria announced that Paramount Animation would no longer consult with Skydance Animation, though they did not already have a formal creative partnership.
+Then-Paramount Animation president Mireille Soria announced that the studio would no longer consult with Skydance Animation, though they did not already have a formal creative partnership.
 Following Lasseter's hiring, the studio grew from 65 employees to nearly 900 as of July 2022.
 Holly Edwards, who previously served as Skydance Animation's Head of Production, was promoted to the position of president at Skydance Animation.
 Peggy Holmes (The Little Mermaid: Ariel's Beginning, Secret of the Wings and The Pirate Fairy) was later announced as new director of Luck, replacing Carloni who left over creative differences.

 Skydance formally acquired Ilion Animation Studios and rebranded it as Skydance Animation Madrid in April 2020.